 A broader issue related to Medicare's financial condition is whether the economy can sustain Medicare spending in the long run.
 To gauge the future sustainability of the Medicare program, we examine the share of GDP that will be consumed by Medicare.
 As shown in Table 3, total Medicare spending is projected to consume a greater share of GDP over time.
-In 2006, total Medicare spending was 3.1 percent of GDP.
-This share is expected to rise to 6.5 percent of GDP in 2030 and 11.3 percent of GDP in 2080.
+In 2007, total Medicare spending was 3.2 percent of GDP.
+Spending is expected to rise to 6.3 percent of GDP in 2030 and 10.7 percent of GDP in 2080.
 (Notably, this measure understates the share of the economy devoted to health spending among the elderly and disabled, because Medicare imposes cost sharing and does not cover all health products and services utilized.)

-Table 3

-Medicare and Social Security Expenditures as a Share of GDP (Percentage)
+Table 3: Medicare and Social Security Expenditures as a Share of GDP (Percentage)